mitsuse/typedjson-python/README.md

 - Python >= 3.6
 - Use non-generic or parameterized class to decode JSON.
-- Don't use type hints with forward references.
+- Use type hints without forward references.

 ## Features